Air-France-KLM Seeks To Delay A380 Deliveries

 Airbus has said it is aiming to sell around 30 A380s this year.
 It said in January that it expected to produce 25 A380s in 2013, and it delivered four in the first quarter.

-Air France-KLM added that discussions were still ongoing with Airbus and engine supplier Rolls-Royce to finalize an order for Airbus A350s.
+Air France-KLM added that discussions were still ongoing with Airbus and engine supplier Rolls-Royce to finalise an order for Airbus A350s.

 The carrier placed the provisional USD$7 billion order for 25 wide-bodied A350-900 passenger jets in September 2011 at the same time as ordering 25 Boeing 787 Dreamliners, a deal which has since been confirmed.